miroapp/app-examples/examples/terms-modal-banner-s3/README.md

 ```
 .
+├── getSignedURL <-- Source code for the serverless backend.
+│  └── app.js    // The code to add userID to S3 bucket once user accepts terms.
-├── webassets <-- HTML and JavaScript files for the Miro app
+├── webassets <-- HTML and JavaScript files for the Miro app.
-├── getSignedURL <-- Source code for the serverless backend
+│  ├── app.html // The code which uses Miro WebSDK to open the modal for the user.
-├── samconfig.toml <-- Configuration code for AWS SAM (AWS Serverless Application Model)
+│  └── modal.html // The code which serves as the UI for the terms which the user will accept.

 ├── template.yaml <-- The yaml code used to generate AWS resources via AWS SAM.
 ```